mbbill/JSC.js/README.md

 About *JavaScriptCore*
 JavaScriptCore is the name of the default JavaScript engine for WebKit.
 Now it is compiled into WebAssembly with emscripten.

-The size of JSC.js is 2.2MB(compressed)
+The size of JSC.js is around 3MB (compressed js and mem file).

 ## Demo: [Link](https://mbbill.github.io/JSC.js/demo/jsc.html)